oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_budget_facts_module.rst

 - Gets a list of budgets in a compartment.
 - By default, ListBudgets returns budgets of the 'COMPARTMENT' target type, and the budget records with only one target compartment OCID.
 - To list all budgets, set the targetType query parameter to ALL (for example: 'targetType=ALL').
-- Additional targetTypes would be available in future releases.
-Clients should ignore new targetTypes, or upgrade to the latest version of the client SDK to handle new targetTypes.
+- Clients should ignore new targetTypes, or upgrade to the latest version of the client SDK to handle new targetTypes.
 - If *budget_id* is specified, the details of a single Budget will be returned.